Associate Professor and Director of Graduate Studies

 Ph.D.
 Swiss Federal Institute of Technology, Lausanne (EPFL) Curriculum Vitae

-Roland Bouffanais is an Assistant Professor in the Engineering & Product Development (EPD) Pillar at the Singapore University of Technology and Design (SUTD).
+Roland Bouffanais is an Associate Professor in the Engineering & Product Development (EPD) Pillar at the Singapore University of Technology and Design (SUTD).
+Dr. Bouffanais is also serving as Director of Graduate Studies, overseeing all Masters and Doctorate programs at SUTD.
 He has been a Postdoctoral Fellow and Associate at MIT, and still is a Research Associate with the Department of Mechanical Engineering at MIT.

 My group focuses on both fundamental and applied interdisciplinary problems rooted in the field of Complexity.
 Depending on the nature of the problem, experiments, analytical theory and computation are considered and practiced.
-Specifically, we investigate complexity in engineering, biological and physical systems with a particular emphasis on the study of dynamical processes in relation with emergent collective behaviors: cell aggregation, fish schooling, cellular sensory networks, quantum emergent behaviors, turbulence in fluids, etc. We aim at devising some commonalities in those awe-inspiring collective behaviors by studying the system dynamics of a set of parameters borrowed from information theory, control theory and network science.
+Specifically, we investigate complexity in engineering and physical systems with a particular emphasis on the study of dynamical processes in relation with emergent collective behaviors.
+We aim at devising some commonalities in those awe-inspiring collective behaviors by studying the system dynamics of a set of parameters borrowed from information theory, control theory and network science.

 Awards & Achievements